kierisi/pyopensci.github.io/_posts/2024-05-24-how-to-submit-package-to-pyos.md

 Standardizes the submission process
 Etiquette:
 Keep things as they are–don’t delete, rearrange, reformat….
-Anything else?

-# Step-by-step: filling out the submission for review issue template
+# <i class="fa-solid fa-map"></i> Step-by-step: filling out the submission for review issue template
 Fill out an exemplar issue that someone can follow along with.
 Use two images side-by-side: blank (before) and filled-in (after), going section by section
 Logistics:
 Submit all at once